greenv2/Hyperfocus/code/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This web application will act as study guide generator that will allow people with executive function disorder to quickly input the information and output a fully formatted and organized study guide.

 * System dependencies

-* Configuration

-* Database creation
+  * simple_form gem

-* Database initialization
+  * cocoon gem

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * wicked-pdf gem

-* ...
+* Current Functionality
+  * Can create a study guide based on user input.
+When user clicks the button "create study guide" if the required forms have content the pdf is downloaded